 Multiple trips to the songwriting hub of Nashville helped Jesse sharpen his compositional chops.
 "I joined the Nashville Songwriters Association a couple of years ago," he says.
 "It was in my head to just write songs for other people, but I soon realized that down there they want a certain formulaic song.
 I need music with conflict and pain, not just happy party songs."

 Parent is currently excited about recently-written new material expected to find a home on a new album slated for the new year.
 "I have 10 tracks ready to record that will be the next step in finalizing my sound.
-I will likely record with the Trio I play with now, plus some side musicians.
-I see the next album as being more on the electric guitar side of Americana, involving horns, more lead guitar, and more backing vocals."
+I'm finally getting comfortable in my own skin as a singer-songwriter/storyteller type"

 The beautifully moving "Today" is a song Parent wrote for his own wedding.
 "I'm so proud of that, and it's as close to the vest as anything I've written," he says of a tune that has the potential to become a classic wedding song, given lines like "I make this promise to you, today all our struggles fade away."

 Jesse explains that much of his material features "my unique perspective on personal experiences.
 That is what every songwriter has, their individual experience.
 Everyone falls in love, has their heart broken, has money troubles etc. What is interesting is my unique take on it, and hopefully people connect with it."

 Parent excels at writing narrative songs too, like the colourful storytelling of "Wanted In Chicago," a highlight track on both "About Time" and the live album.
 "Lonely Gunman," another evocative story song that premiered on Live at The Schoolhouse Theatre, was used in the soundtrack for a 2015 feature film, Man Vs.